Huber Molecular Epidemiology Research Laboratory

 - Time trends of antimicrobial use and resistance in food-production animals (pigs, chickens, and turkeys) in Canada.

-Laura Huber is a veterinarian epidemiologist working at Auburn University as an assistant professor.
+Laura Huber is a veterinarian epidemiologist, board certified in the American College of Veterinary Preventive Medicine, working at Auburn University as an assistant professor.
 She obtained the DVM at UFSM (Brazil), a master’s in science at UFRGS (Brazil), a PhD at University of Georgia (US) and completed a postdoc at ETH Zurich (Switzerland).

 Pankaj Gaonkar is a veterinarian currently working in his PhD, and primarily interested in the epidemiology of antimicrobial resistance in poultry production.